When I read the blurb for Keep Me Posted, I know immediately I wanted to read it.

 Of course, where would this story be if those letters didn’t accidentally go public on the Internet?
 Of course they do, and of course things go a little crazy.

-But I expected the story to be mainly about how everything goes terribly wrong when they show up on the Internet, and although that’s definitely an aspect of the plot, the story really stays focused on Cassie and Sid and their lives, worries, and problems.
+But I expected Keep Me Posted to be mainly about how everything goes terribly wrong when they show up on the Internet, and although that’s definitely an aspect of the plot, the story really stays focused on Cassie and Sid and their lives, worries, and problems.

 It’s not Shakespeare, but it was a really fun book that I finished in just a couple of days and a lot of thoughtful writing about parenthood, marriage, and relationships.
 If you’re looking for something reasonably light but not SO light your brain starts to feel fuzzy, this is a solid choice.